 Coupling the sloppiness of the plots was the lack of comedic undertones.
 The zingers were few and far between and when they were included they fell well short of the mark.
 There were also no plots or subplots that were played up for laughs or mischief.
 What should have been a fun jaunt to a club for Rose and company turned into a fistfight that zapped any frivolity intended.
 Downton has opted for melodrama instead of deviousness or sending up of comeuppance for most of the season.

-The Isobel and Violet story line was the most akin to previous Downton seasons.
+The Isobel and Violet storyline was the most akin to previous Downton seasons.
 Isobel taking up for the downtrodden Pegg first tries to reason with a stubborn Violet and then cleverly gets into her house when she’s away by pretending to be dizzy.
-At that point, some ridiculous sneaking music begins to play and she finds the knife that Violet thought was stolen between the couch cushions.
+At that point some ridiculous sneaking music begins to play and she finds the knife that Violet thought was stolen between the coach cushions.
 When Isobel goes back to scold Violet, Violet reveals she has hired back Pegg and Isobel gets some comeuppance with Dr. Clarkson adding “I’d say that was game, set, and match to Lady Grantham.”

 Rose’s surprise finally comes to light and shocks everyone, first the servants and then her family and guests, by having Jack Ross (the black jazz club singer from earlier in the season) and his band play some tunes for Robert’s birthday.
 To see the racist shock on everyone’s faces, especially Carson’s, was about as nice a moment racism can have.
 The stiff upper lip trying its best to remain stiff and not let on that it is unbelievable a black man is in Downton.
 And of course there was then Mary catching Rose and Jack making out in the basement that will surely have some repercussions.